Beyond-Bayes/Beyond-Bayes.github.io/index.md

 # Invited Speakers and Panelists

-*This list is still being finalized and currently only shows a subset of confirmed invitees.*
+*This list is still being finalized and currently only shows a subset of invitees.*

 ### [Guy Van den Broeck](http://web.cs.ucla.edu/~guyvdb/)